 If you are an executor who has problems with beneficiaries you are not alone.
-Many executors have one or more of the following problems with beneficiaries:
+Many executors experience one or more of the following issues:

 Many (if not most) people who are placed in the situation of being an executor do not expect to be facing off with hostile beneficiaries.
-You might not think twice if your relative or friend called you to ask “if it’s OK” to be an executor “if anything happened to them.”
+You might not have thought twice when your relative or friend called you to ask “if it’s OK” to be an executor “if anything happened to them.”
 You likely envisioned the role of an executor as one who makes sure the decedent’s asset distribution matches the last will and testament.
-And now, there are much time-consuming battles to fight, until you actually gets to distribute the decedent’s assets.
+And now you are realizing that there may be time-consuming battles to fight and complicated rules to follow until you actually gets to distribute the decedent’s assets.

 An executor must manage the estate with a reasonable duty of care from day one.
 For example, before the court grants a letter testamentary (appoints) the executor; an executor could only utilize estate’s funds to pay for funeral expenses and only what is “necessary to preserve” the estate.
 After receiving the letters testamentary, the executor has three main duties: gathering assets (filing an inventory with the court); administering assets (taking care of the estate); and distributing assets.
 Each of these steps present many potential pitfalls for an executor.
 For an approximate timeline, see New York Probate Timeline – A Sample Case Study.